 - 2.1 We believe that this school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, spiritual and moral development of the individual child; enabling all children to thrive. - 2.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
-We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to. - 2.3 We recognise that all adults within the school, including permanent and temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our pupils from harm. - 2.4 We will work with parents to build an understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to.
+We recognise that both mental and physical health are relevant to safeguarding and the welfare of children. - 2.3 We recognise that all adults within the school, including permanent, supply staff, temporary staff, volunteers, parents and governors, have a full and active part to play in protecting our pupils from harm. - 2.4 We will work pro-actively with parents to build an understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.